• Documentation

 Enable Smart Commits

-When you manage your project's repositories in Bitbucket or GitHub, or use Fisheye to browse and search your repositories, you can process your Jira Software issues using special commands in your commit messages.
+When you manage your project's repositories in Bitbucket or GitHub, or use Fisheye to browse and search your repositories, you can process your Jira issues using special commands in your commit messages.

 You can: